-The many mosques of Dubai are perhaps one of the most beautiful aspects of the city.
+The many mosques of Dubai are perhaps one of the most beautiful aspects of the city, and Jumeirah Mosque happens to be one of the best.
 Intricate, Islamic architecture and domed roofs adorn even the simplest of streets.
 If you’re a non-Muslim, you’ll find that the majority of mosques in Dubai can only be admired from the outside, however Jumeirah Mosque, happens to be one of the exceptions.

 Touring Jumeirah Mosque is a fantastic way to introduce yourself to Emirati culture and religion while in Dubai.
 The Mosque’s tour is offered as one of the cornerstones of the Sheikh Mohammed bin Rashid Al Maktoum Centre for Cultural Understanding’s “Open Doors, Open Minds,” program, which seeks to educate expatriates and visitors on the UAE’s traditions and customs, as Dubai becomes increasingly modern and cosmopolitan.
 As stated on SMCCU’s website, “With its motto Open Doors, Open Minds, all questions – no matter how sensitive – are welcome and answered.”